ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

 Arm (NEON and SVE) and x86 (AVX2 and AVX-512) CPUs and OS-specific optimizations to allow efficient navigation around immutable persistent files, without loading them into RAM.

-For normalized data, `L2Distance` is usually a better choice, otherwise `cosineDistance` is recommended to compensate for scale.
+For normalized data, `L2Distance` or `dotProduct` is usually a better choice, otherwise `cosineDistance` is recommended to compensate for scale.

 :::note
 All arrays must have same length.
 To avoid errors, you can use a